 The 50mm lens also introduces new photographers to shooting with wider apertures.
 A lot of photographers rave about shooting “wide-open.”
 That means shooting a lens at its maximum aperture.
 This technique gives you a very shallow depth-of-field and turns noisy backgrounds into creamy prettiness if done correctly.
 But there’s more to bokeh than the size of your lens.
 It’s a matter of maximizing the distance between you and your subject and the subject and the background.
 The nifty fifty lens helps teach you these concepts, in my opinion, because you can’t just shoot f/1.2 immediately.

 Bigger isn’t always better

 You’ll quickly learn if shooting a super-wide aperture matches your overall shooting style and aesthetic.
 For instance…I’m the kind of photographer that rarely shoots wide open.
-I prefer to close down my shutter and get more of my image in focus for portraits.
+I prefer to close down my aperture and get more of my image in focus for portraits.
 Not only is it more forgiving when it comes to nailing focus, but I also prefer my portraits to have more sharpness from front to back.
 I also shoot a lot of families and groups, so I routinely shoot at apertures like f/4, f/5.6, and f/8.
-A super fast prime, like the 35 mm f/1.2 doesn’t really do me much good…I’d be spending money for apertures I won’t ever really use.
+A super-fast prime, like the 35 mm f/1.2 doesn’t really do me much good…I’d be spending more money for apertures I won’t ever really use.